vernisaz/simhttp/README.md

  Major difference of the _TRWS_ that it can be extended by CGI scripts and CGI websocket endpoints.
 For example, I implemented [TOTP](https://github.com/vernisaz/simtotp) with web interface, I couldn't do without _simhttp_.
-Simhttp is decoupled from deployed Rust applications, and you can deploy them without any change of the server.
+Simhttp is decoupled from deployed Rust applications, and you can deploy them without any change of the server and even dynamically.

 ## Status
-Current version is SimHTTP/1.22b55.
+Current version is SimHTTP/1.23b58.
 It's a beta version.